 B3) Use Naming Techniques to Generate Names

-I compiled the following naming techniques to help transform your input into something meaningful.
+I compiled the following naming techniques to generate a meaningful name for your business.

 Keep using those techniques until you compile a list of names.

-To summarize, here are the names that we compiled for our calculator:
+To summarize, here are the names that I compiled for the calculator:

 I like some of those names, but what if nothing sounds fitting?

 Then you might have the wrong input.
 Adjust your semantic map or adjectives.